 The Company, from time to time, may be party to litigation arising in the ordinary course of business.
-The Company was not subject to any material legal proceedings during the three months ended March 31, 2023 and the year ended December 31, 2022, and, to the best of its knowledge, no material legal proceedings are currently pending.
+The Company was not subject to any material legal proceedings during the three months ended March 31, 2024 and 2023, and, to the best of its knowledge, no material legal proceedings are currently pending.